2907555270/dev_source/README.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/2907555270/dev_source/edit/dev_source/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Resource navigation

 You can click on any link to get the resource you want (project only redirects to the Github resource path)